Canon D30 vs T5i

 Studio photographers will appreciate that the Canon D30 (unlike the T5i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D30 and the T5i have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the T5i have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the T5i was followed by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the D30 and T5i can be found, respectively, in the Canon D30 Manual (free pdf) or the online Canon T5i Manual.

 So how do things add up?
 Which of the two cameras – the Canon D30 or the Canon T5i – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.